-Before we get started, lets address the elephant in the room shall we?
+Now, before we get started, lets address the elephant in the room shall we?
 Arsenal at home.
 Fuck a duck.
 Arsenal.
 At. home.
+Us, playing Arsenal. in an actual game.
+At home.

-For the first time on this run, I was able to get down the club to watch the draw.
-Previously, I'd been forced to rely on the local 4G signal and partake via my phone on whatever bus or train I was occupying on my commute home from work.
+For the first time on this run, I was actually able to get down the club to watch the draw in person with all the other herberts over a pint.
+Previously, I’d been forced to rely on the local 4G signal and partake via my phone on whatever bus or train I was occupying on my commute home from work.
 But fortunately, past me had decided to do future me a massive favour and booked the Monday after the Leeds game off work.
-This not only meant I could saunter up to GGL to soak in the atmosphere, I also didn't have to slog up town to work, stinking of booze and kebab and then being as productive for my employers as Leeds 2nd XI were for theirs the previous day.
+This not only meant I could saunter up to GGL to soak in the atmosphere, I also didn’t have to slog up town to work today, no doubt stinking of booze and kebab and then being as useful and productive for my employers as Leeds 2nd XI were for theirs the previous day.
+The was of course a lesson I’d learned after the Wimbledon game ‘lock-in’ from a couple of weeks back.

 Needless to say, the place went fucking radio rentals when that 2nd ball came out.
 Well, more like about 10 seconds after it came out that is, as of course no one had the foggiest who number six actually was.
 So there was a stunned silence while everyone partook in their own personalised version of the following: